Skip to main content

 Potentially yes, but do not treat foreign hosting as permanently cleared.
 Transfers may be restricted by government notification, so your decision depends on current restrictions and your controls, not just the tool brand.
 Recheck official transfer notifications, and keep evidence of your access and sharing settings.

 On a personal data breach, the Data Fiduciary must intimate the Board and each affected Data Principal.
 Data Principals also have a right to readily available grievance redressal for acts or omissions by the Data Fiduciary or Consent Manager.
 The Board can direct urgent mitigation, inquire into a breach, and impose schedule-linked monetary penalties after inquiry.
-Prepare breach and grievance templates now, and add the current penalty framework after verification.
+Prepare breach and grievance templates now, and verify the current penalty framework from official or legal records before use.

 Because rollout has been phased and updated through notifications and rules material.
 The Act is dated 11 August 2023, a commencement notification is dated 13 November 2025, and some provisions were deferred by one year or eighteen months from gazette publication, with MeitY postings dated 14.11.2025 and a corrigendum dated 16.12.2025.
 Verify the currently operative text before you state deadlines, transfer limits, or penalty amounts.